git-ftp/git-ftp/man/git-ftp.1.md

 * merge

 You can then review the changes and push the merged version to the remote server.
+Add --no-commit to prevent a commit of the final merge.

 If you are not interested in merging remote changes, you can just download all changed remote files into your current working tree: